UW–Madison is currently vaccinating 12- to 15-year-olds.

 - You experience the following symptoms within three weeks of receiving the Johnson & Johnson vaccine: severe headache, abdominal pain, leg pain, or shortness of breath.

-Parking is available without cost for those coming to be vaccinated by University Health Services (UHS) at the Nicholas Recreation Center (“the Nick”).
+Parking is available without cost for those coming to be vaccinated at University Health Services.

 Lot 46 (Lake & Johnson Garage) is a gated facility.
 Pull a ticket to enter the lot and pick up a validation at the vaccination check-in table to cover the cost of parking when you exit the lot.
 Vaccination site parking is only accessible from Lot 46’s Frances Street entrance.
 Access is NOT available from the Lake Street entrance.
 The lot clearance height is 6 feet 8 inches.